-(i) Product risk
+Product risk

-- 13.7 Investors typically invest in a fund as limited partners in a limited partnership.
-The limited partnership will usually be collectively managed or advised by the private equity firm.
-Investors invest for the long term and the timing of any return of capital is unpredictable.
-This form of investment is very illiquid, with no ready market.
-Transfers of interest in the partnerships can take place, but only after strict due diligence (and in some funds only after a minimum initial investment period) and usually only with the specific approval of the General Partner or Manager.
-Payments/repayments would also only tend to be made to the investor itself (any payment to a third party would usually only be made with the express consent of the General Partner and/or Manager of the fund). - 13.8 This type of product would normally be considered to be a lower risk.
+- Investors invest in a private equity fund for the long term and the timing of any return of capital is unpredictable.
+Minimum commitment sizes are usually very substantial and commitments are drawn down as required over the investment period of a fund at relatively short notice.
+This form of investment is also very illiquid with limited ready market.
+Redemptions, withdrawals and transfers of interests in a partnership can take place, but usually only after the parties have conducted detailed due diligence and usually only with the specific approval of the fund's general partner or manager (and in some funds only after a minimum initial investment period).
+Payments/repayments would also only tend to be made to the fund investor itself (any payment to a third party would usually only be made with the express consent of the general partner or manager of the fund and the registered investor). - 13.6 For the reasons stated in paragraph 13.5 above, an investment into a private equity fund would normally be considered to be a low risk product.

-(ii) Customer risk
+Customer risk

-- 13.9 Investors in a fund are mostly institutional, such as insurance companies, pension funds of large corporates or state organisations (including Sovereign Wealth Funds), other financial services companies, charitable organisations and some funds of funds.
-There may also be a small number of high net worth individuals. - 13.10 The acceptance of investors into a fund is a relatively long process with significant levels of due diligence performed by the firm and the prospective investor(s).
-Key representatives of the investors will often meet face to face with senior executives of the firm. - 13.11 The relationship between the firm and investor is such that a high proportion of investors will often commit over a number of years to consecutive funds of the firm; thus the relationship continues over a long period and the source of funding remains relatively constant. - 13.12 For the reasons set out in paragraphs 13.9 to 13.11 these investors would generally be considered to be low risk, although high net worth individuals may require extra consideration in any risk evaluation.

-13.13 Firms seeking to raise funds for the first time, or from a significantly larger investor base, may be considering accepting funds from potentially higher risk investors, and the extent of the due diligence should be adapted accordingly.
+- 13.7 Investors in a private equity fund are mostly institutional, such as insurance companies, pension funds of large corporates or state organisations, Sovereign Wealth Funds, other financial services companies, charitable organisations and funds of funds.
+Investors may also include high net worth individuals typically investing through a 'family office'. - 13.8 The acceptance of investors into a private equity fund is a relatively long process with significant levels of due diligence performed by the private equity firm and a prospective investor and the final negotiation of key contracts that govern the relationship between the private equity fund and the investor.
+Key representatives of the prospective investor will normally meet face to face with senior executives of the private equity firm as part of this due diligence process.
+Investors will need to meet strict eligibility criteria to invest in private equity funds.
+The private equity firm has full discretion in admitting an investor to a fund and can decline a potential investor for any reason (including AML concerns). - 13.9 It is not uncommon for a high proportion of investors to commit over a number of years to consecutive funds of the private equity firm; thus many investor relationships develop and continue over many years, often decades. - 13.10 For the reasons set out in paragraphs 13.8 and 13.9, fund investors would generally be considered to be low risk, although certain investors may require extra consideration in any risk evaluation. - 13.11 Private equity firms seeking to raise funds for the first time, or from a significantly larger or less institutional investor base, may be considering accepting funds from potentially higher risk investors, and the extent of the due diligence should be adapted accordingly.